 Our range tests came next in terms of importance, comprising 20% of the final score for each skateboard.
 We ran each board on relatively flat terrain until the battery died, keeping them in either an "Eco" mode if it was available, or in the riding mode most closely in the middle.
 We also timed how long it took for each board to recharge after it was completely drained.

-If your battery dies while you are out riding, you aren't totally out of luck — depending which board you are on at least.
-The self-balancing models, like the Onewheel Pint or Onewheel+ XR, can't be ridden at all once they run out of power, so you are going to want to pay particular attention to the range of these boards when planning rides.
+If your battery dies while you are out riding, you aren't totally out of luck — depending on which board you are on, at least.
+Self-balancing models like the Onewheel Pint can't be ridden once they run out of power, so you'll want to pay particular attention to the range of these boards when planning rides.
 The hub motor boards are the exact opposite, as they can be ridden the same as a normal skateboard when the battery dies, with only a barely noticeable increase in rolling resistance.
 The belt-driven boards have a fairly noticeable amount of resistance compared to a normal skateboard when you are pushing them around manually but you can usually manage for short distances without too much suffering.

-Finishing at the back of the group, the Teamgee H5 earned a 3 out of 10.
-This board did make it a little further than the Riptide R1, traveling for 7 miles before quitting.
-Unfortunately, it did start slowing down quite a bit after 5.5 miles and it took around 170 minutes to recharge.
+Finishing at the back of the group, the Teamgee H5 traveled for 7 miles before quitting.
+Unfortunately, it started slowing down quite a bit after 5.5 miles, and it took around 170 minutes to recharge.

 This metric encompassed how each board felt, in both ideal and difficult conditions.
 We evaluated the comfort of each board, as well as which models we were drawn to over and over again, that possessed that certain je ne sais quoi.
 We also assessed how each board fared in the face of adversity — how it handled traversing bumpy terrain and if it could successfully clear unexpected cracks in the road.

-The Onewheel+ XR and the Onewheel Pint aren't quite as comfortable to ride for longer periods as a traditional 4-wheel skateboard, but we found we were drawn to this pair over and over again — almost as much as the above board — simply because they are so much fun to ride.
+The Onewheel Pint isn't quite as comfortable to ride for longer periods as a traditional 4-wheel skateboard, but we found we were drawn to this model over and over again — almost as much as the above board — simply because it's so much fun to ride.

-While the self-balancing models aren't as comfortable to ride as the Boosted Board Plus, their performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.
+While the self-balancing models aren't as comfortable to ride as the Backfire G2, their performance at traversing bumpy terrain and handling unexpected cracks is unparalleled.
 Unsurprising, as it's easy to see that boards designed for traveling over mud, grass, sand, and snow should easily handle some rough spots on the asphalt.
-Either of these boards would be our first choice if we knew we were going to be riding over less than perfect pavement.
+Either of these boards would be our first choice if we knew we would be riding over less than perfect pavement.

 The Teamgee H5 has a jarring and unpleasant ride when going over bad pavement, so we weren't particularly drawn to it unless we knew we were going to be going over smooth roads.
 However, it is comfortable enough that we didn't hate riding it for longer periods, provided the road was smooth.